 Date - year ending A better world (uses and benefits) A better Internet (stakeholder projects and results) InternetNZ projects and results 31 Mar 2017 We think New Zealanders are losing trust online but we don't know - and we don't know how to change it.
 Web service providers are not involved in a coherent conversation about trust online because the intervention model is unclear.
 InternetNZ has no framework for measuring or developing trust on the Internet.
 31 Mar 2018 No change.
+Framework developed.
 Stakeholders find value in the framework and start applying insights from it.
 In collaboration with domestic and/or international partners, InternetNZ develops a definition and intervention model for trust on the Internet.
-31 Mar 2019 New Zealand public starts to see improved trust in the Internet because of better targeted projects.
-The New Zealand Internet industry begins to use the new model and metrics to develop trust on the Internet.
-InternetNZ promotes the new model and metrics to Internet industry players.
-31 Mar 2020 Framework for intervention is leading to improved climate of trust both in New Zealand and in other participating jurisdictions.
-Interventions using the model are refined and expanded.
-InternetNZ refines the model and reports on its effectiveness to stakeholders.

-Creative use of the Internet - creation enabling copyright
+Creative use of the Internet - modern, balanced copyright

 New Zealand's copyright law needs changing.
-We want to see a broad, principles-based approach to copyright, with exceptions anchored around the concept of fair use.
-We want to highlight the creative and economic opportunities that a fair use regime would bring and work with like-minded organisations to influence policy thinking before the longawaited Copyright Act review starts.
+We want to see a modern, broad, principles-based approach to copyright, with exceptions that work in today's technology landscape.
+We want to highlight the creative and economic opportunities that a more contemporary copyright regime would bring and work with like-minded organisations to influence policy thinking before the long-awaited Copyright Act review starts.

-Success in 2017/18: New Zealand's debate changes so that more open, tech-neutral exceptions form part of the expected direction of change in copyright policy.
+Success in 2017/18: New Zealand's debate changes so that more modern, balanced copyright exceptions form part of the expected direction of change in policy.

-Date - year ending A better world (uses and benefits) A better Internet (stakeholder projects and results) InternetNZ projects and results 31 Mar 2017 New Zealanders experience barriers to being creative online due to a lack of appropriate, tech- neutral exceptions in copyright law.
-ICT industry and civil society are not mobilised.
-Litigation is common.
-Change to implement more open and tech-neutral exceptions in copyright law is contentious.
-InternetNZ has a long history of working on copyright reform.
+Date - year ending A better world (uses and benefits) A better Internet (stakeholder projects and results) InternetNZ projects and results 31 Mar 2017 New Zealanders experience barriers to being creative online due to a lack of appropriately modern, balanced exceptions in copyright law. - InternetNZ has a long history of working on copyright reform.
 31 Mar 2018 New Zealanders experience barriers to being creative online due to a lack of fair use of copyright.
 Main political parties have committed to opening up copyright.
-New Zealand's debate changes, so that opening up copyright is the expected direction of changes in copyright policy.
-InternetNZ enables and participates in a coalition of interested parties to change the debate in favour of open, tech-neutral exceptions in copyright law.
-31 Mar 2019 More user awareness of the barriers no fair use creates and innovation online is less constrained by the updated copyright law.
-Government changes Copyright Act consistent with technology neutrality and more openness.
-InternetNZ participates in the legislative process, alongside other coalition participants.
-31 Mar 2020 Innovation permitted by the new Copyright Act becomes possible and new creative uses of the Internet and copyright materials emerge.
-Stakeholders promote the new opportunities made possible by the new Copyright Act.
-Uncertain.
+New Zealand's debate changes, so that modern, balanced copyright is the expected direction of changes in copyright policy.
+InternetNZ enables and participates in a coalition of interested parties to change the debate in favour of modern, balanced exceptions in copyright law.